Admissions

 Financial Aid

 Financial aid is granted based upon demonstrated financial need.
 Students who wish to be considered for both partial and full financial aid awards should submit a complete online financial aid application and all required income documentation.
-Please submit your financial aid application by the financial aid application deadline, usually one week after the admissions application deadline.
+Submit your financial aid application by the financial aid application deadline, usually one week after the admissions application deadline.

 Admissions Frequently Asked Questions